Al Davis: Davis deals Gruden

 On February 18, 2002, Davis dealt his head coach Jon Gruden to the Tampa Bay Buccaneers in exchange for Tampa Bay's 2002 and 2003 first-round draft picks, 2002 and 2004 second-round draft picks, and $8 million in cash.
 His replacement, Bill Callahan, led Oakland to an 11–5 record and their third consecutive division championship.
 The Raiders reached Super Bowl XXXVII, where they faced Gruden, who led Tampa Bay to its first Super Bowl berth.
 The Buccaneers won in a 48–21 blowout, in a matchup that was termed the "Gruden Bowl".
-Seventeen years later, Gruden returned to the Raiders as head coach in 2018 after seven years with the Buccaneers and nine years with ESPN, though he would be fired in 2021 as a result of emails leaked of Gruden making racist and sexist comments.
+Seventeen years later, Gruden returned to the Raiders as head coach in 2018 after seven years with the Buccaneers and nine years with ESPN, although he resigned in 2021 as a result of emails leaked of Gruden making misogynistic, homophobic, and racist comments.

 Losing years

-Although it was not apparent at the time, the Raiders' loss in the Super Bowl would be Davis' last hurrah.
-The Raiders would start to struggle and suffer six consecutive losing seasons from 2003 to 2009—the longest drought in franchise history.
+Although it was not apparent at the time, the Raiders' loss in the Super Bowl would be Davis's last hurrah.
+The Raiders would start to struggle and suffer seven consecutive losing seasons from 2003 to 2009, the longest drought in franchise history.
 This included double-digit loss record seasons in seven consecutive years from 2003 to 2009.
 The team cycled through multiple head coaches.
 Their 2007 first overall draft pick, quarterback JaMarcus Russell, was called "the biggest draft flop in NFL history" by FoxSports.com.
 Davis was largely blamed, and his motto of "Just win, baby!" was mocked by many.
 Russell was released by the Raiders in May 2010 and never played another down in the NFL.

-The 2011 Raiders' record was 2–2 at Davis' death.
+The 2011 Raiders' record was 2–2 at Davis's death.
 The day after his death, the Raiders defeated the Houston Texans 25–20 on a final play interception by safety Michael Huff in the end zone.
 The Raiders finished the season with a record of 8–8 and missed the playoffs, after starting the season 7–4.

 Civil rights and diversity

 Davis breached several civil rights and diversity barriers during his career with the Raiders.
 In 1963, the Raiders were scheduled to play a preseason game in Mobile, Alabama.
 In protest of Alabama's segregation laws, Davis refused to allow the game to be played there and demanded the game be moved to Oakland.
 He also refused to allow the players to travel to cities to play games where the black and white players would have to stay in separate hotels.

 Davis was the first NFL owner to hire an African American head coach, Art Shell, and a female chief executive, Amy Trask.
-He also hired Tom Flores, the second Latino head coach in the league.
+He also hired Tom Flores, the first Latino head coach in the league.